-Sheffield is the site of The Don Valley International Athletics Stadium which is the largest athletics stadium in the UK.
+Sheffield is home to The Don Valley International Athletics Stadium which is the largest athletics stadium in the UK.

-Sheffield also has a ski village and it’s the largest artificial ski resort in Eurpoe.
+The city has a ski village which is the largest artificial ski resort in Europe.

-The world famous actor Sean Bean is from Sheffield.
-He starred in When Saturday Comes, a football film based on Sean’s favourite team Sheffield United.
+World famous actor Sean Bean is from Sheffield.
+He starred in football film When Saturday Comes based on Sean’s favourite team Sheffield United.

-As well as the eight hills Sheffield is built on the confluence of five rivers.
-The Don, The Sheaf, The Rivelin, The Loxley and The Porter.
+Sheffield is built on the confluence of five rivers: The Don, The Sheaf, The Rivelin, The Loxley, and The Porter

 Sheffield is home to Magners Grin up North comedy festival which is England’s largest comedy festival.